Generic selectors

 Purple Fountain Grass – fountain-like form with purple reddish plumes.
 Only grows in zones 9 and above, so it will not survive in cold climates.
 It grows from 2 to 5 feet tall and 2 to 4 feet wide.
 It thrives in full sun to partial shade and medium well-drained soil.

-“Red Baron” /Japanese Blood Grass – upright green blades whose upper leaves turn to cranberry red in summer and turn to a deep burgandy in late fall.
+“Red Baron” /Japanese Blood Grass – upright green blades whose upper leaves turn to cranberry red in summer and turn to a deep burgundy in late fall.
 It is an intermediate grass that grows 12 to 18 inches tall and wide.
 It thrives in medium, well drained soil and full to partial sun.

 Conclusion-Landscaping With Ornamental Grasses

 Ornamental grasses are currently in vogue.
 They add whimsy, color, and movement to a garden.
 By understanding the types and varieties of grasses you can create interest and beauty in an otherwise nondescript garden.
-Follow the suggestions mentioned in this post and you’ll be on your way to having the most beautiful garden in the neightborhood!
+Follow the suggestions mentioned in this post and you’ll be on your way to having the most beautiful garden in the neighborhood!

 I hope you enjoyed this post.
 Please share it with others and leave a comment below.
 I’d love to hear from you!